Table of Contents

 What Is Insolvency?

 Insolvent individuals and businesses have options to help them pay back their debt.
-They could borrow money, increase income, or negotiate repayment with creditors.
+They could borrow money, increase income, or negotiate repayment with their creditors.
 If these options fail, bankruptcy may be the only remaining possibility.

 Recommended: Types of Business Loans